Roland Collombin

-Roland Collombin (born 17 February 1951) is a former World Cup alpine ski racer from Switzerland, a two-time World Cup downhill champion and Olympic silver medalist.
+Roland Collombin (17 February 1951 – 10 July 2026) was a Swiss World Cup alpine ski racer, a two-time World Cup downhill champion, and Olympic silver medalist.

 Racing career

 Born in Versegères in the canton of Valais, Collombin made his first World Cup top ten finish at age 20 in December 1971 with a seventh place in the downhill at Val-d'Isère, France.
 Two months later, he won the silver medal in the downhill at the 1972 Winter Olympics at Sapporo, Japan, finishing behind countryman Bernhard Russi.

 Collombin dominated the event over the next two World Cup seasons, 1973 and 1974, and won the World Cup season titles in downhill.

 In January 1974, Collombin won the month's four downhills in consecutive weeks, which included the two classics: the Lauberhorn at Wengen, Switzerland, and the Hahnenkamm at Kitzbühel, Austria.
 Collombin had finished second in the previous two downhills in December 1973 for six consecutive downhill podiums.
 The repeat win at Kitzbühel was in record time, besting Jean-Claude Killy's mark of 1967, but was Collombin's last finish in international competition.
 (Franz Klammer of Austria broke the record at Kitzbühel the following year.)

 The World Championships were held in Switzerland in February 1974 at St. Moritz.
-The Swiss team won seven medals at the Olympics two years earlier in Japan, but managed just one at home, a bronze in the women's slalom (by Lise-Marie Morerod).
-Collombin could not continue his January success; he fell in the downhill and did not finish, but he was 0.45 seconds behind winner David Zwilling before he did fall, maybe a too big margin to take the win.
+The Swiss team had won seven medals at the Olympics two years earlier in Japan, but managed just one at home, a bronze in the women's slalom (by Lise-Marie Morerod).
+Collombin could not continue his January success; he fell in the downhill and did not finish, but he was 0.45 seconds behind winner David Zwilling before he did fall, perhaps too big a margin to take the win.

 Injuries

 On 8 December 1974, Collombin fell in the season's first downhill at Val-d'Isère and bruised his spine, ending his 1975 season.
 In his absence, Franz Klammer of Austria won the first of his four straight downhill season titles.
 Collombin attempted a comeback on 7 December 1975 at Val-d'Isère, but fell in the first training at the same jump as the year before and broke two vertebrae, being paralyzed for two days and ending his racing career.
-That jump is called »Bosse à Collombin« since that time.
+That jump has been called "Bosse à Collombin" since that time.
 Nearly paralyzed, Collombin did not walk again until mid-February, after the 1976 Winter Olympics in Innsbruck.
 He finished his World Cup career with eight victories and three runner-up finishes, all in downhill.

-By now, Mr. Collombin is a vinicultarist, wine merchant and hotelier at Versegères.
+By now, Collombin was a viniculturist, wine merchant, and hotelier in Versegères.

-After racing
+After ski-racing life

-Collombin and his wife Sarah operate a guest house in Versegères, and they have a product line of wines.
+Collombin and his wife Sarah operated a guest house in Versegères, and they had a product line of wines.
 In late 2014, they opened a raclette bar in Martigny named "La Streif", in reference to the challenging downhill course in Kitzbühel, Austria, where he won twice (1973, 1974).

+Death

+Collombin died on 10 July 2026, at the age of 75, following a two-year battle with throat and liver cancer.